rawesome9000/Practice/README.md

 looping, assigning, operations, conditional statements...

 Simple looping calculator where you could calculate two numbers to do operations, until you type 'quit'.
-It's also error-proof, at least I tried to make it handle errors correctly as much as possible
+It's also error-proof, at least I tried to make it handle errors correctly as much as possible.
+I tried breaking this script as much as possible, until I could no longer break it :)

-I'v gone through a lot of different versions of this project, but this is the simplest that I could grind this down to.
+I've also gone through a lot of different versions of this project, but this is the simplest that I could grind this down to.
 I've seen a lot of codes online doing the same thing, not sure how mine stacks up to them, but I found most of them to be unnecesarily complicated: some are defining functions and some are creating unnecesarry variables...